12 easy ways to help wildlife in your garden now

 If your front garden has a colourful wildlife seed mix in it, then people will feel much happier about it than if it’s a patch of dandelions and weeds.
 Friends who have tried wildflower mixes – such as the Thompson & Morgan Classic Meadow Mix – report four months of ever-changing floral glory for very little effort.

-Plant in big blocks or drifts…
+Help wildlife with big blocks or drifts…

 And when you’re choosing plants, make a habit of checking how wildlife friendly they are.
 It’s often on the label or in the catalogue these days.